agiliq/building-api-django/docs/testing-and-ci.rst

                              .format(response.status_code))

 In the above lines of code, we are trying to access the PollList view.
-It should result us HTTP response code 200.
+We are asserting that the HTTP response code is 200.

 Now run the test command.